RIGHTSCORP represents EVERY music copyright troll.

 Rather, Rightscorp has been known to take backchannels to disable the internet user’s ISP account by complaining to the ISP about that user.
 Rightscorp also has been known to robocall accused downloaders at all hours of the day and night, and the threat is that their clients (the music labels themselves) can file lawsuits against those accused downloaders who do not pay their settlement fees.

 SHOULD I IGNORE THE RIGHTSCORP DMCA SETTLEMENT DEMAND NOTICE?

 Short answer: Because there are MANY ‘COPYRIGHT TROLL’ ATTORNEYS filing lawsuits across the US (and since Rightscorp has been associated with RIGHTS ENFORCEMENT who are actively filing copyright infringement lawsuits across the US), it is likely a VERY BAD IDEA to ignore this.
 Speak to an attorney about the likelihood of a lawsuit based on your particular circumstances.

 IS IT SAFE TO LOG IN WITH MY CASE NUMBER AND IP ADDRESS ON THE RIGHTSENFORCEMENT.COM WEBSITE?

 Short Answer: Absolutely not.
-Logging into the RIGHTSCORP website will not only likely create a record that you were given the chance to settle for a mere $20-$30 per song downloaded, but there are also likely trackers and barbs built into the website which can dig into your computer and determine private things, such as what IP address you are coming from, where you are physically located (based on the geolocation of your IP address), what the MAC address is of your computer, what your operating system is, etc.
+Logging into the RIGHTSCORP website will not only likely create a record that you were given the chance to settle for a mere $20-$75 per song downloaded (multiplied by the number of times that song was tracked as being downloaded), but there are also likely trackers and barbs built into the website which can dig into your computer and determine private things, such as what IP address you are coming from, where you are physically located (based on the geolocation of your IP address), what the MAC address is of your computer, what your operating system is, etc.

 WHY DO YOU KNOW ALL THIS?